 The proposals are for a mixed-use development.
-The full description of development as it appears on the outline planning application is as follows:
+The full description of development is as follows:

 'Application for Outline Planning Permission for the demolition of existing buildings and redevelopment of the site for a mix of uses, comprising residential units (Use Class C3); residential institution (Use Class C2); shops (Use Class A1); financial & professional services (Use Class A2); food and drink use (Use Class A3); drinking establishments (Use Class A4); hot food takeaways (Use Class A5); business use (Use Class B1); non-residential institutions (Use Class D1); and open space, with associated access, servicing, parking and landscaping.
 All matters (Access, Appearance, Landscaping, Layout and Scale) are reserved for future determination.'